pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Connection.get_next_proto_negotiated():

     Get the protocol that was negotiated by Next Protocol Negotiation.
+Returns a bytestring of the protocol name.
+If no protocol has been negotiated yet, returns an empty string.

     .. versionadded:: 0.15